 The DJI FPV Goggles v2 is still worth considering, especially if you plan to fly with the DJI Avata drone or the digital O3 system.
 The v2 offers improved compatibility with these systems.
 It is more affordable than other options on the market, making it an excellent choice for those looking for an HD FPV experience at an affordable price.

 In conclusion, the DJI FPV Goggles V2 offers improved features and compatibility with the latest digital O3 system, making it an excellent choice for those who want the latest technology.
-However, for those who are new to FPV or are looking to switch from analog to digital and don’t want to spend a lot, the DJI Goggles V1 is still a worthwhile option.
+However, for those who are new to FPV or are looking to switch from analog to digital fpv system and don’t want to spend a lot, the DJI Goggles V1 is still a worthwhile option.
 Ultimately, the best choice will depend on personal preferences and budget considerations.